MusEl-ConsAq/GRDM-CODM05_II-COME04/README.md

 > "These four Cage works were performed widely, particularly by David Tudor and the composer, and were a **considerable stimulus to experimentation in live-electronic music**."[@mumma1975, 293-294]

-### Il ruolo di David Tudor come catalizzatore

-Il contributo di Tudor a questo processo fu determinante.
-Come nota Mumma:

-> "By the late 1950s Cage had Tudor searching for a variety of electronic transducers, which were then becoming commonplace in the development of **solid-state transistor technology**.
-These transducers became part of the instrumental 'ensemble' for Cage's iconic *Cartridge Music* of 1960."[@mumma1975, 293]

-Lavorare con Cage fornì "an early wellspring for Tudor's own evolution from pianist-performer to composer with live electronics"[@mumma1975, 293].
-Tudor sviluppò le proprie procedure tecniche:

-> "Tudor developed his own technical procedures for Cage's *Variations II*, which extended those of *Cartridge Music* by enhancing the complex internal acoustical resonances of the piano.
-Tudor often performed *Variations II* as a solo for piano with live electronics, notably at the 1965 ONCE Festival."[@mumma1975, 293]

 ## Cartridge Music e Mikrophonie I: opere apripista